Zero-Tang/NoirVisor/doc/debug.md

 ## Text-Mode Debugging
 For this debugging mode, the connection is considered a console.
 The remote host will be receiving texts only.
 So programs like PuTTY should do the job well in terms of a serial console.

+NoirVisor uses buffers with a size of 512 bytes.
+Therefore, any single print should not exceed this limit.
+Overflown parts will be discarded.

 ## Interactive Debugging
 The specification is unavailable yet.